fclairamb/ftpserver/README.md

 	// RenameFile renames a file or a directory RenameFile(cc ClientContext, from, to string) error

-}
+	// CanAllocate gives the approval to allocate some data CanAllocate(cc ClientContext, size int) (bool, error) }

 // ClientContext is implemented on the server side to provide some access to few data around the client